 The next TIP will cover federal fiscal years 2021 to 2024 with FY 2025 and 2026 included as illustrative years.
-Formal work on this TIP will begin in September of 2018.
-Activities related to incorporating federally required performance-based planning into the TIP will start as guidance is available.
+Formal work on this TIP will began in September of 2018, with a call for projects on February 1, 2019 and anticipated adoption of the TIP in May 2020.

 On December 4, 2015, President Obama signed into law the Fixing America's Surface Transportation Act, or "FAST Act," the first Federal law in over ten years to provide long-term funding certainty for surface transportation.
 The FAST Act authorizes \$305 billion nationwide over fiscal years 2016 through 2020.
 The financial assumptions used in developing the FY 2018-2023 TIP were based on the FAST Act.
-The financial assumptions to be used in developing the FY 2021-2026 TIP will be based on projections developed in conjunction with ODOT and the Oregon MPOs.
+The financial assumptions used in developing the FY 2021-2026 TIP are based on projections developed in conjunction with ODOT and the Oregon MPOs.